 Already as a joung physician and pioneer of medical computer use I had a dream.
-As emerited professor of medical informatics I still have that dream: To provide the physician with actual, highly useful and well selected information for his actual decision problem to best help a patient.
-VistA is the best electronic medical record. with some of the BAIK features the dream could become true.
-Alls the clues are available.
+As retired professor of medical informatics I still have that dream: To provide the physician with actual, highly useful and well selected information for his actual decision problem to best help a patient.
+VistA is the best electronic medical record.
+With some of the BAIK features the dream could become true.
+All the components are available.

-It could be feasable - btw. it's all Mumps.
+It could be feasable - by the way: It's all Mumps.